ionic-enterprise/tutorials/docs/portals/training/web/02-initial-context.md

 ## What's next

-Using initial context, you have successfully established communication between native mobile code and web code!
+Using initial context, you have successfully established communication through a Portal!
 Initial context is uni-directional communication, from native mobile code to web code.
 In the next step of this module, you will learn about Portals' pub/sub mechanism to send messages from web code to native mobile code.